DuGuYifei/SSO/documents/Lab4-Conclusions.md

 3. Conclusion:

     As the trendlines show above, the time of task is going down quickly at the beginning, and increasing slowly after we use too many threads.

+# Java multithreading

+Multithreading in java makes use of logical cores and physical cores.

+The host machine has 8 physical cores and 16 logical cores.